Nature Recovery Habitat Module

 In Partnership with NPTC Group of Colleges

 Develop a successful career and make a real difference in national parks, local authorities, and wildlife trusts.
 BMC aims to support each learner to prepare for and mitigate the effects of climate change in relation to building resilience into the natural environment.
+It is aimed at individuals interested in starting a career in conservation, looking to enhance their existing skills in environmental stewardship, or make a difference to the world.

 What will I learn?